valots12/bcc-news-summarization/README.md

 <img src="Images/rouge.png" width=420>
 where N is the length of the n-gram chosen.

-For the given analysis we are considering two different types of ROUGE-N, that are ROUGE1 and ROUGE-2, respectively for uni-grams and bi-grams.
-A different approach is possible using ROUGE-L. ROUGE-L is based on the longest common subsequence (LCS) between our model output and reference.
-It means that is considering the longest sequence of words (not necessarily consecutive, but still in order) that is shared between both.
-A longer shared sequence should indicate more similarity between the two sequences.
-For the given analysis we are considering two different types of ROUGE-N, that are ROUGE-L and ROUGE-L Sum.
-The main difference between the two is that, while ROUGE-L computes the longest common subsequence (LCS) between the generated text and the reference text ignoring newlines, ROUGE-L-sum does the same considering newlines as sentence boundaries.

 |          | ROUGE-1 | ROUGE-2 | ROUGE-L | ROUGE-L SUM |
 | :---:    | :-----: | :-----: | :-----: | :---------: |